3 killed, dozens hurt in Amtrak train crash in Missouri

 Two of those killed were on the train and one was in the truck, Missouri State Highway Patrol spokesman Cpl.
 Justin Dunn said.
 It was not immediately clear exactly how many people were hurt, the patrol said, but hospitals reported receiving more than 40 patients from the crash and were expecting more.

-Amtrak's Southwest Chief was carrying about 243 passengers and 12 crew members when the collision happened near Mendon at a rural intersection on a gravel road with no lights or electronic controls, officials said.
+Amtrak's Southwest Chief was carrying about 207 passengers and crew members when the collision happened near Mendon at a rural intersection on a gravel road with no lights or electronic controls, according to the highway patrol.
+Officials were still trying to determine the exact number of people aboard.
 Seven cars derailed, the patrol said.

-Passenger Robert Nightingale said he was dozing in his sleeper room when the crash occurred.
+Rob Nightingale said he was dozing off in his sleeper compartment when the lights flickered and the train rocked back and forth.

-“Everything started to go in slow motion,” he told CNN, describing how the train rocked before tumbling onto its side.
+“It was like slow motion.
+Then all of a sudden I felt it tip my way.
+I saw the ground coming toward my window, and all the debris and dust,” Nightingale told The Associated Press.
+“Then it sat on its side and it was complete silence.
+I sat there and didn’t hear anything.
+Then I heard a little girl next door crying.”

-Nightingale was able to climb out of the side of the rail car.
+Nightingale was unhurt and he and other passengers were able to climb out of the overturned train car through a window.

-“We all just sat there shocked,” said Nightingale, the owner of an art gallery in Taos, New Mexico.

-At one point, helicopter video of the site from KMBC-TV in Kansas City showed rail cars on their side as emergency responders used ladders to climb into one of them.
+At one point, KMBC-TV helicopter video showed rail cars on their side as emergency responders used ladders to climb into one of them.
 Six medical helicopters parked nearby were waiting to transport patients.

 Close to 20 local and state law enforcement agencies, ambulance services, fire department and medical helicopter services responded, Dunn said.
 The first emergency responders arrived within 20 minutes of receiving a 911 call, he said.